regeya/vinyl-ripper-helper/README.md

 # vinyl-ripper-helper

 This is a branch of Scott C.'s excellent vinyl ripper utility.
 It did about 99% of what I wanted in a helper app, and works great for several others.
-However, for my own wants and needs, I wanted to change the way the script wrote tags, and am attempting to add silence detection to the script.
-I may succeed or I may fail, but that's the beauty of Free Software.
-If I'm successful I might also rework the manual to be in a more Free format as well. –regeya @ gmail corn
+However, for my own wants and needs, I wanted to change the way the script wrote tags, and used PyDub to add silence detection to the script.

+I'm also removing the PDF from this fork; while it's an excellend and thorough manual, because I'm changing the functionality enought that it warranted a rewrite; rather than get Scott C.'s permission to edit his original document, I'm going to attempt to write some abridged instructions in a Free format like Markdown.

+This fork is a work in progress; feel free to consult ScottC's repo for the original stable script.

 *original text follows*